 If you’re charged with possession of cocaine with the intent to distribute and you have more than 0.5 grams in your possession, you’ll be charged with a Class C felony.
 A Class C felony carries up to fifteen years in prison and up to $100,000 in fines.
 If you have a deadly weapon in your possession while also possessing the cocaine, the charge is escalated to a Class B felony.

 Possessing between 0.5 and 300 grams of cocaine with the intent to distribute is also a Class B felony.
 Class B felonies related to cocaine can result in up to thirty years in prison and up to $200,000 in fines, depending on the amount of the drug involved.
 No matter the type of charge, Raybin & Weissman’s cocaine lawyers will aide you in navigating the specifics of your case and mitigating the loss as much as possible.

 How a Drug Conviction Can Impact Your Future

 You’ll forever be seen as a felon, which will lessen your opportunities.
-This is why it may be best to hire an experienced cocaine attorney in Nashville and work to get your charges reduced or dismissed.
+This is why it may be best to hire an experienced cocaine defense attorney and work to get your charges reduced or dismissed.